dotnet/docs-maui/docs/ios/deployment/overview.md

 | `/p:ServerUser` | The username to use when logging into the Mac build host.
 Use your system username rather than your full name. |
 | `/p:ServerPassword` | The password for the username used to log into the Mac build host. |
 | `/p:_DotNetRootRemoteDirectory` | The folder on the Mac build host that contains the .NET SDK.
 Use `/Users/{macOS username}/Library/Caches/Xamarin/XMA/SDKs/dotnet/`. |

+> [!IMPORTANT]
+> Values for these parameters don't have to be provided on the command line.
+They can also be provided in the project file.
+For more information, see [Add code signing data to your app project](#add-code-signing-data-to-your-app-project.).

 For example, use the following command to create an *.ipa*: